anophylen/autoexec-csgo/README.md

-# autoexec-csgo

-My CSGO config.
+It is my CSGO config.

 How:
 1. Download the file "autoexec.cfg"